DCMLab/ddd/README.md

 # ddd
-Website for the project "Digitizing the Dualism Debate"
+Repository for the project "Digitizing the Dualism Debate"

+* GitHub page on branch `page`